foster95/kytchentable/README.md

 To fix this I removed the choices=ALLERGEN_CHOICES which instantly removed the duplicate allergens appearing

+Reservation
+Reservation time showing as midnight on all bookings Whilst tweaking the administrative panel for reservations, I noticed that for some reason all of my bookings were coming up as midnight, though the date was correct.
+To fix this I updated the reservation model, and split the time and the date so that this would show up correctly.

 # Tools & Technologies Used
 * Balsamiq for wireframes